Centralised Clearance

 You can read more about the CC preparations on the EU website.

 The current SASP scheme will expire with the introduction of Centralised Clearance.
-We have decided to automatically convert this scheme to a CC licence.
-In 2025, we will contact every SASP permit holder to have them provide their input for a CC control plan.
+We have decided to technically convert the current SASP permits to a CC permit.
+In 2025/2026, we will contact every SASP permit holder for a review investigation to assess whether they meet the requirements for a CC permit.

 Do you not have a SASP permit and still want to file centralised clearance?
-Then you must apply for the Centralised Clearance permit.
-You can read more about the conditions for the permit in the Guidance for MSs and Trade.
+Then you must apply for the Centralised Clearance permit at the beginning of 2026 through the EU-trade portal (CDMS).
+You can read more about the conditions for that permit in the Guidance for MSs and Trade.

 IT system changes